Morad Mirza Hesam o-Saltaneh

 Morad Mirza Hesam o-Saltaneh (سلطانمراد میرزا حسامالسلطنه; 1818 – 11 March 1883) was a Qajar prince, governor and military officer in 19th-century Iran.
 A son of the crown prince Abbas Mirza, Morad Mirza held various governorships throughout his career, including the Khorasan province five times.
+Morad Mirza is most notable as a commander of the Second Herat War (1856), sieging the Principality of Herat and re-establishing brief Persian control over Greater Khorasan.

 He first appears in historical sources as the governor of Qaradagh during the last years of his father's life.
 In 1837, he was sent by his brother and suzerain, Mohammad Shah Qajar, to suppress an uprising in the Bakhtiari region.
 Following the coronation of Naser al-Din Shah Qajar on 20 October 1848, Morad Mirza was assigned to suppress the Rebellion of Hasan Khan Salar in Khorasan, a power struggle within the Qajar family.
 Despite severe winter conditions that delayed his progress, he captured the provincial capital Mashhad in 1850, reasserting royal control after extended tribal resistance.
 Hasan Khan Salar and his allies were executed following the victory, and Morad Mirza was rewarded with the title "Hesam o-Saltaneh" ("Sword of the Kingdom") and the governorship of Khorasan.

 Morad Mirza worked to increase Iranian influence and strengthen his alliances with the tribal leadership, establishing his authority in the towns of Sarakhs and Marv in 1852 and 1853, respectively.
 Herat, a frontier vassalage barely under Iranian control, became a focal point due to its contested status.
 When the Mohammadzai leader Sardar Kuhandil Khan marched towards Herat in the spring of 1852, the Iranian forces successfully made him retreat, and briefly controlled the citadel of Herat.
 Britain, which was anxious about possible encroaching Russian influence if Herat was fully incorporated into Iranian rule, forced Iran in January 1853 to accept terms that restricted its interference in Herat's internal affairs, including limiting Iranian military presence unless foreign forces attacked the area.